-Five Fiverr facts as the gig startup flies toward an IPO
+Five Fiverr facts as the gig startup skyrockets past IPO price

 Outside of Fiverr, the gig economy is gaining validation as more companies, such as Uber ($NYSE:UBER) and WeWork ($WEWORK), are heading toward public markets.
 Here, we present five charts covering Fiverr and its biggest listed competitor to separate the hype from the noise.

 Good Social Mojo

 From a social engagement perspective, there's a lot to like about Fiverr.
 The company has seen both its Twitter ($NYSE:TWTR) and Facebook ($NASDAQ:FB) followers and likes grow substantially in recent years, as it has gained traction with consumers.

 Most companies' LinkedIn ($NASDAQ:MSFT) Employee Charts require no explanation.
 Fiverr is a little bit different.
 The startup's employee count reflects that its the size of most Fortune 100 companies, tallying a total of 29,100 workers.
 This is because it's not just Fiverr executives and engineers aligned with the company on LinkedIn - it is also its gig employees.
 Therefore, the increase of 22% this year is a helpful signal for engagement with the app.

 Slimming Down Before the Big Debut

 Startups, they're just like people.
 Some of the biggest IPOs of 2019 spent spring slimming down in advance of their offerings, and it seems like Fiverr was no different.
 In fact, it seems like the startup is part of a continuing trend of companies making sure they're as efficient as possible before picking out a ticker.